 LSCD and SCFD are reasonably clear notions in the sense that whether or not an LSCD or an SCFD qualifies as such can be judged in objective terms.
-However, as soon as an LCSD is supposed to define a concept X for which an IDBR has been given already (or perhaps a plurality of IDBR's is around) deciding whether or not the given (proposed) LSCD is appropriate for that very concept is a wholly different matter.
+However, as soon as an LSCD is supposed to define a concept X for which an IDBR has been given already (or perhaps a plurality of IDBR's is around) deciding whether or not the given (proposed) LSCD is appropriate for that very concept is a wholly different matter.
 Obviously the question whether or not providing an LSCD makes any sense in a concrete case may also be debated.

-Examples from computing: \begin{itemize} \item It is plausible that `user' cannot be given an LSCD but it can be given a super-LSCD (often phrased in terms of an under-specification of user behavior) which may be useful as a part of an SCFD. \item Authors of books on computer programming never seem to feel the need for an LSCD for `computer program' as such and often also don't bother to provide a sub-LSCD tailored to the specific program notation and programming environment on which their book has been based. \item Middelburg \cite{Middelburg2010} claims that (in the published literature on computing systems) no LSCD for `operating system' can be found and that in addition no SCFD for `machine' or for `program' contains either a sub-LSCD or a super-LSCD for `operating system'. \item For `computer virus' one finds IDBR's at best.
-SCFD's that look quite technical are in fact IDBR's just as well. \item For the concept of a `propositional statement' LSCD's are far more common than IDBR's.
-Stated in other words, most works on logic are formal. \item The Turing machine is a common SCFD for `computing device'.
-There seems to be a suggestion that for that reason it explains the concept of a `program' as well, which we cannot agree with. \item A most clearcut example of an LCSD is the `context free language' which is a more abstract version of the famous 'context free grammar' which itself is a super-LSCD of `regular grammar'.
-An SCFD may contain context free grammars and parsing algorithms together with a number of program notations and a debugging system for finding and repairing syntax errors. \end{itemize}
+Examples from computing: \begin{itemize} \item It is plausible that `user' cannot be given an LSCD but it can be given a super-LSCD (often phrased in terms of an under-specification of user behavior) which may be useful as a part of an SCFD. \item Authors of books on computer programming never seem to appreciate the relevance of an LSCD for ``computer program'' and often also don't bother to provide a sub-LSCD tailored to the specific program notation and programming environment on which their book has been based. \item Middelburg \cite{Middelburg2010} claims that (in the published literature on computing systems) no LSCD for ``operating system'' can be found and that in addition no SCFD for machine or for program contains either a sub-LSCD or a super-LSCD for ``operating system''. \item For ``computer virus'' one finds high level IDBRs at best.
+Here we ignore very technical SCFDs based on rececursive function theory that are so distant from programming practice that these may be classified as metaphorical IDBRs rather than as SCFDs. \item For the concept of a ``propositional statement'' LSCDs are far more common than IDBRs. \item The Turing machine is a common SCFD for ``computing device''.
+There seems to be a suggestion that for that reason it explains the concept of a program as well, which we cannot agree with. \end{itemize}

 Looking at the wider definition classes of SCFD+IGUA and SCFD+IGUA+IGVA it is obvious that demarcation is difficult and that we are looking at continuum of options of defining a concept rather than at stages within a discrete spectrum.